jq77y/stats220/README.md

 This is my information repo.

-*I am a student who learn Stats220 in University of Aucckland, and this is a part of my assignment.*
+*I am a student who learn Stats220 in University of Aucckland, and stats220 repository contain my assignment work.*

 If you are also learning this course

-* I'm happy to make some new friends.
-* Watch my stats220 repo to see what I am doing for assignment.（[stats220](https://github.com/jq77y/stats220)）
+* You can watch my stats220 repository to see what I am doing for whole assignment.（[stats220](https://github.com/jq77y/stats220)）
+* You

+Now, you can have a look for my[]